obscure-com/ti_touchdb/README.md

 Because the Titanium runtime already contains a JavaScript interpreter, TiTouchDB can run standard JavaScript map and reduce functions directly from design documents, just like Apache CouchDB.

-Join the #couchbaselite channel on irc.freenode.net to ask talk about all the mobile CouchDB solutions, including TiTouchDB.
+Join the #couchbasemobile channel on irc.freenode.net to ask talk about all the mobile CouchDB solutions, including TiTouchDB.

+## Roadmap

+If you are starting a new iOS-only project based on this module, please consider using the `public-api` branch instead of master.
+That branch is based on [Couchbase Lite](https://github.com/couchbaselabs/couchbase-lite-ios), the latest and greatest mobile CouchDB library from Couchbase.
+I'm basically waiting for Couchbase Lite to release, after which I will merge `public-api` into master and everything will be based on that library.

 ## Using the Module